 In hazardous areas, strict rules apply regarding which type of equipment is allowed.
-Explosion-protected cameras are typically used for HSE (health, safety, environment) applications and process monitoring.
+Explosion-protected devices are typically used for HSE (health, safety, environment) applications and process monitoring.

 This white paper covers the basics of explosion and explosion protection.
-It also outlines the applicable industry standards, certifications, and product marking systems in place for cameras in hazardous environments.
+It also outlines the applicable industry standards, certifications, and product marking systems in place for electrical equipment in hazardous environments.